cloudera/hue/docs/gethue/content/en/posts/2021-05-18-installing-hue-slack-app-in-three-simple-steps.md

   - Version 4.10

 ---
+Ever wondered about having a SQL Assistant which can help you to collaborate better with other SQL users in your team?
+That too in Slack itself!?

+This Slack Integration for Hue can fit those shoes for assisting you with your SQL queries in your Slack channels.
+[Easy to use](https://docs.gethue.com/user/concept/#slack) and now even easy to install for Slack workspace admins in just 3 simple steps!

-Slack recently rolled out its [App Manifest](https://api.slack.com/reference/manifests) beta feature for Slack Apps.
-With a manifest, you can create an app with a predefined configuration.
+Kudos to Slack for recently rolling out its [App Manifest](https://api.slack.com/reference/manifests) beta feature for Slack Apps!
+With a manifest now, you can create an app with a predefined configuration.

-Using this feature, the Hue App can now be installed in your Slack workspace in just 3 simple steps!

-The latest version of the App Manifest is checked-in the [Hue Repo](https://github.com/cloudera/hue/tree/master/tools/slack).
+The latest version of the App Manifest is checked-in the [Hue Repository](https://github.com/cloudera/hue/blob/master/tools/slack/manifest.yml).

-In the shared Manifest, update with your Hue instance hostname at two locations
+In the shared manifest, Update the two _demo.gethue.com_ with **your Hue instance hostname:**
-- Under **unfurl_domains** (e.g. hue.gethue.com)
+- Under **unfurl_domains**
-- Under **event_subscriptions**, update **request_url** `https://<hue-instance-hostname>/desktop/slack/events/`
+- Under **event_subscriptions**, in **request_url** `https://<hue-instance-hostname>/desktop/slack/events/`

-Now, it's time to create your own app
+Now, it's time to create your own app:

 1. Go to https://api.slack.com/apps and click **Create New App**.
-2. Choose **From an app manifest** option and workspace that you'll be installing the app and click** Next**.
+2. Choose **From an app manifest** option and workspace that you'll be installing the app and click **Next**.
 3. Choose **YAML** and paste the Manifest code (make sure you do the necessary changes mentioned above) and click **Next**.
 4. Read the review summary and if everything’s correct, click **Create**.
 5. Once the app is created, install it in the workspace!

-Completing the last step of the puzzle, it's time to update your hue.ini configuration file
+Completing the last step of plugging it with Hue, it's time to update your hue.ini configuration file:

 6. Go to the **OAuth & Permissions page**, copy the **Bot User OAuth Token** and update **slack_bot_user_token** (e.g. xoxb-xxxxxxxxxx-xxxxxxxxxxxxxxxxxxxxxxxxx)
 7. Similarly, go to the **Basic Information** page, copy the **Verification Token** and update **slack_verification_token**